-Did you know that about 90% of the power surges that occur within your home are caused by internal factors?
+Did you know that internal factors cause about 90% of the power surges that occur within your home?

 Any time you use electronics or appliances that consume a large amount of electricity and then shut them off, it creates excess voltage within your electrical system and leads to a small power surge.